-Communication, Mathematics and Computer Skills Requirements: 12 credits (4 Courses)
+Communication, Mathematics and Computer Skills Requirements: 12 Credits (4 Courses)

-The ability to use the English language, the ability to understand and use basic mathematical symbols, and the mastery of basic computer skills are required of all students in the program.
+Students demonstrate the ability to use the English language, the ability to understand and use basic mathematical symbols, and the mastery of basic computer skills are required of all students in the program.